lucasmr19/Optimization/README.md

-# 1D Algorithms in Python
+# 1D Optimization Algorithms in Python

-This code file contains basic Python implementations of algorithms for finding roots and minima of one-dimensional functions.
+This code file contains basic Python implementations of optimization algorithms for finding roots and minima of one-dimensional functions.
 **Note:** It uses the NumPy library so make sure you have it  installed before running the code:
 ```bash
 pip install numpy